 Before you review the payment gateways themselves, let’s take a short look at some stats about which payment gateways are the most widely used.

-Since you’ve got some guidelines above on how to choose a payment gateway, we can take a look at the top payment gateways 2021 in use by e-commerce stores worldwide.
+Since you’ve got some guidelines above on how to choose a payment gateway, we can take a look at the top payment gateways that was in use by e-commerce stores worldwide in 2021.

 Let’s start reviewing them in detail!

 The list of the most popular payment gateways can only be opened by PayPal.
 How PayPal works and what conditions it offers, made this payment system well-known and very popular.
 It currently serves around 350k websites and 184 million customer accounts.
 Equally advantageous for both small businesses and market leaders, PayPal doesn’t require any setup or monthly fees.
 Currently, PayPal is considered as the most reputable and the most international payment gateway, available on over 200 markets and accepting 26 leading currencies.
 In its commitment to security, PayPal adheres to all leading encryption standards, keeping payment credentials guarded.